 The communication of and participation in Health & Safety occurs in a variety of ways.
 The first line of information about communication and co-determination emanates from the board.
-A global "virtual town hall meeting" for all Nedschroef employees takes place on a regular basis.

-Local town hall meetings are also organized, and these include works meetings, the occupational safety committee meetings four times a year, and the employee representatives' meetings, for whom Health & Safety is the chief remit.
+A global "virtual town hall meeting" for all Nedschroef employees takes place on a regular basis according to Nedschroef's internal communication plan.
+Local town hall meetings are also organized, and these include works meetings, the occupational safety committee meetings several times a year, and the employee representatives' meetings, for which Health & Safety is the chief remit.
 Employees also have a say through CCG Safety.
 Safety officers, as a link to the Work Safety Specialist, provide support in these areas.